finos/legend-sdlc/docs/re-architecture-worklog.md

   `ProjectConfigurationStatusReport`, `config/`, and the concrete extension impls.
 The updater and same-package tests gained explicit imports of the relocated L1/L2 types.

+## Phase 3 — SDLC core (L3)

+**Status: in progress.**

+### Step 1: characterization tests (before any move)

+Two suites pin the duplicated entity access/modification behavior of `GitLabEntityApi` and `FileSystemEntityApi` as it stands, so the Phase 3 factoring has a net.
+Both stay put (they pin the api classes, which do not move):

+- `TestGitLabEntityApiCharacterization` (server module, `gitlab.api` package):
+  drives the real `GitLabEntityApi` over the test `InMemoryProjectFileAccessProvider` via a subclass overriding `getProjectFileAccessProvider()` (constructed with null GitLab config/user context/task processor — none is touched on non-GitLab paths; `buildException` passes `LegendSDLCServerException` through).
+Covers `getEntity`/`getEntities`/`getEntityPaths` (predicates, `excludeInvalid`), `updateEntities` (replace semantics, validation), `performChanges` (all four change types, validation, error statuses/messages).
+GitLab-native paths (review from/to contexts, GitLab error translation) are out of reach and out of scope.
+- `TestFileSystemEntityApiCharacterization` (new test tree in `legend-sdlc-server-fs`, which previously had none; pom gains `junit` usage and the `legend-sdlc-model` test-jar): end-to-end over a real git repo in a temp directory via `FileSystemProjectApi.createProject` + `FileSystemWorkspaceApi.newWorkspace`.

+Behavior observed and pinned (bugs preserved, not fixed — behavior-preserving phase; candidates for post-phase fixes):

+1. **Entity content does not round-trip identically** (both backends): the serializer normalizes content (a class gains `superTypes`, `stereotypes`, `constraints`, expanded `genericType`, …).
+What `getEntity` returns is the normalized form, not what was submitted.
+2. **No-op suppression is byte-level, not content-level**: `updateEntities` with semantically identical entities still generates MODIFY changes, but `entityChangeToFileOperation` drops them when the re-serialized bytes equal the current file bytes → null revision (pinned: null revision on no-op updates and on empty change lists).
+3. **RENAME moves the entity file without rewriting its content** (GitLab path): after a rename, the file at the new location still declares the old package/name, so reading the renamed entity fails with a path-mismatch deserialization error, while `getEntityPaths` happily lists the new path.
+4. **`getEntityPaths` lists entity files it cannot parse** (it never deserializes); `getEntities(…, excludeInvalid=true)` silently drops them;
+   `getEntities(…, excludeInvalid=false)` fails wholesale with 500.
+5. **Non-validation failures are 500s** ("entity already exists", "could not find entity"), only argument validation is 400; unknown entity on `getEntity` is 404.
+6. **FS: enumeration through the standard `FileAccessContext` is broken** — `FileSystemFileAccessContext.getFilesInCanonicalDirectories` compares canonical directory names (leading `/`) against git tree paths (no leading `/`), so it never matches; additionally it does `ObjectId.fromString(revisionId)` with the null revision id the entity access context is always created with.
+   Consequences pinned: `getEntityPaths` **always throws** ("Error getting files in directories …"); `updateEntities` never sees existing entities — modifying an existing entity fails with "already exists" (500), and `replace=true` deletes nothing.
+7. **FS: `getEntities` enumeration is platform-dependent** — the git-tree-walk variant relativizes canonical file paths with `java.nio.Path` + string concatenation, producing `\`-separated paths on Windows that match no source directory: `getEntities` returns entities on POSIX, empty on Windows (assertions conditional on `File.separatorChar`; POSIX branch verified by CI).
+8. **FS: stale reference revision loses its 409**: the modification context correctly detects the conflict, but `FSException.getLegendSDLCServerException` re-wraps it into a 500 with a concatenated message.
+9. **FS: `getEntities`' two overloads take different code paths** — the 3-arg default and 4-arg `excludeInvalid` form go through the git tree walk, `getEntityPaths` through the (broken) standard context; GitLab's implementation routes everything through one path.